keller-mark/vueplotlib/README.md

     - scales will be ES6 classes with different APIs depending on whether categorical, continuous, etc...
     - scales will always expose a domain
     - scales will always expose a domain-var-to-color function
-        - the color scale (or even individual colors) used should also be able to be updated programmatically
+        - the color scale (or even individual colors) should also be able to be changed programmatically
     - scales will always expose a domain-var-to-human-readable-text function
     - categorical scales will always expose a sort function that takes in a comparator function
     - scales will always expose a filter function (and a corresponding filter-reset function)